Last Updated on

 6. Afghan Hound

-Many people recognize Afghan Hounds’ long and silky hair.
+Afghan Hounds are low-shedding dogs with long and silky hair.

 Although beautiful and unique, the Afghan Hound is not for everybody.
 Busy people will struggle to find the time to exercise and groom an Afghan Hound.
 They can grow up to 27 inches while weighing at 65 pounds.